willsimpp/willsimpp/README.md

 ---

-<h2>🧠 Interests & Outlook</h2>
+<h2>Interests & Outlook 🧠</h2>

 I’m passionate about **analyzing markets, leading with purpose, and solving problems with data**.
 Outside of academics and research, I enjoy **watching sports**, spending time with friends, and collaborating with peers through **university organizations**.

-My mission is to combine analytical rigor with empathy and discipline—building a career that unites **financial intelligence, community service, and sustainable growth**.
+My mission is to combine analytical rigor with empathy and discipline building a career that unites **financial intelligence, community service, and sustainable growth**.

 ---